RWTH-ACS/CAMNAS.jl/README.md

 This script allows testing all externally accessible functions directly within Julia.

 To ensure compatibility with DPsim, three test case inputs of different sizes are provided.
-The specific input size can be adjusted using the `inputSize` variable at the beginning of the script.
+The specific input size can be adjusted using the `inputType` variable at the beginning of the script.
 All inputs are designed to satisfy the equation `x = A \ b`, where `A` is a sparse matrix in CSR format and `b` is a vector.

 ## Contribution
 We require all commits to be signed-off by the contributer.
 By doing this, you state that you agree to the terms of the "Developer Certificate of Origin (DCO)" (https://developercertificate.org), for the submitted contribution.